Lalu-Hussain/git_Demo/README.md

 # git_Demo
-This is the ReadMe file for git_Demo Repository
+This is the Read me file for git_Demo Repository